som-shahlab/trove/README.md

 `pip install -r requirements.txt`

+## Experiments

+NER experiments from the manuscript are found [here](https://github.com/som-shahlab/trove/tree/manuscript/scripts).
+We are in the process of refactoring these for easier usage.

 ## Contributions
 We welcome all contributions to the code base!
 Please submit a pull request and/or start a discussion on GitHub Issues.